-It can be difficult to know where to start when choosing a counsellor during divorce.
 There are professionally educated and trained counsellors who are Psychologists, Social Workers, or Clinical Counsellors.
 However, the terms “counsellor” and “psychotherapist” are not regulated, and anyone can use those terms to sell their services.

-“You have all of these people in B.C. that are putting out shingles calling themselves counsellors and they have absolutely no accountability to anybody at all,” said Pham.
+“You have all of these people in B.C. that are putting out shingles calling themselves counsellors and they have absolutely no accountability to anybody at all,” said Dr. Pham.

-You can start by checking if the counsellor registered with one of the following organizations: BC Association of Clinical Counsellors (BCACC), Canadian Counselling and Psychotherapy Association (CCPA), BC Psychological Association (BCPA), or BC College of Social Workers.
+Check if the counsellor registered with one of the following organizations: BC Association of Clinical Counsellors (BCACC), Canadian Counselling and Psychotherapy Association (CCPA), BC Psychological Association (BCPA), or BC College of Social Workers.